2nd Wednesday Afternoon Film Series

-Theatre For Transformation is a homegrown Lancaster organization led by the Artistic Director, Ismail Smith-Wade-El (a paid position) and a volunteer Board of Directors.
+Theatre for Transformation is a homegrown Lancaster organization led by the Artistic Director, Ismail Smith-Wade-El and a volunteer Board of Directors.

 Katherine Filer – Chair

 A community that celebrates our diversity, recognizes our common humanity, and contributes to the emancipation of our human spirit.